Mitsubishi UFJ Morgan Stanley Securities Co. Ltd. Invests $80,000 in Laboratory Co. of America Holdings (NYSE:LH)

 Mitsubishi UFJ Morgan Stanley Securities Co.
-Ltd. purchased a new position in shares of Laboratory Co. of America Holdings (NYSE:LH) during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor purchased 290 shares of the medical research company’s stock, valued at approximately $80,000.
+Ltd. purchased a new stake in shares of Laboratory Co. of America Holdings (NYSE:LH) in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm purchased 290 shares of the medical research company’s stock, valued at approximately $80,000.

-Several other institutional investors and hedge funds have also made changes to their positions in LH.
-Kayne Anderson Rudnick Investment Management LLC grew its stake in Laboratory Co. of America by 1,250.0% in the 1st quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 108 shares of the medical research company’s stock valued at $28,000 after buying an additional 100 shares during the last quarter.
-Eagle Bay Advisors LLC acquired a new position in Laboratory Co. of America in the 2nd quarter valued at $31,000.
-Lee Financial Co acquired a new position in Laboratory Co. of America in the 2nd quarter valued at $57,000.
-Berman Capital Advisors LLC grew its stake in Laboratory Co. of America by 76.1% in the 1st quarter.
-Berman Capital Advisors LLC now owns 236 shares of the medical research company’s stock valued at $59,000 after buying an additional 102 shares during the last quarter.
-Finally, NEXT Financial Group Inc grew its stake in Laboratory Co. of America by 72.3% in the 2nd quarter.
-NEXT Financial Group Inc now owns 298 shares of the medical research company’s stock valued at $82,000 after buying an additional 125 shares during the last quarter.
-Institutional investors own 88.29% of the company’s stock.
+Other hedge funds have also recently made changes to their positions in the company.
+Kayne Anderson Rudnick Investment Management LLC lifted its holdings in Laboratory Co. of America by 1,250.0% during the 1st quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 108 shares of the medical research company’s stock valued at $28,000 after purchasing an additional 100 shares during the last quarter.
+Eagle Bay Advisors LLC bought a new position in Laboratory Co. of America during the 2nd quarter valued at about $31,000.
+Lee Financial Co bought a new position in Laboratory Co. of America during the 2nd quarter valued at about $57,000.
+Berman Capital Advisors LLC lifted its holdings in Laboratory Co. of America by 76.1% during the 1st quarter.
+Berman Capital Advisors LLC now owns 236 shares of the medical research company’s stock valued at $59,000 after purchasing an additional 102 shares during the last quarter.
+Finally, NEXT Financial Group Inc lifted its holdings in Laboratory Co. of America by 72.3% during the 2nd quarter.
+NEXT Financial Group Inc now owns 298 shares of the medical research company’s stock valued at $82,000 after purchasing an additional 125 shares during the last quarter.
+88.29% of the stock is owned by hedge funds and other institutional investors.

 About Laboratory Co. of America